OnurOksuz59005/solutions_repo/docs/1 Physics/2 Gravity/Problem_2.md

 ![Escape Velocity vs Distance](./images/escape_velocity_vs_distance.png)

 *Figure 3: Escape velocity vs distance.*

+This graph illustrates how escape velocity decreases with distance from the center of a celestial body according to the inverse square root relationship:

+$$v_2 = \sqrt{\frac{2GM}{r}}$$

+The x-axis is normalized to the radius of each body (Earth, Mars, and Jupiter), showing that the relationship follows the same pattern regardless of the body's size.
+At infinite distance, the escape velocity approaches zero.

 This graph shows how the escape velocity decreases with distance for Earth, Mars, and Jupiter according to the inverse square root relationship: $v_2 = \sqrt{\frac{2GM}{r}}$.
 The x-axis is normalized to the radius of each body, showing that the relationship follows the same pattern regardless of the body's size.
 At infinite distance, the escape velocity approaches zero.